Rokiis1/roadmap/css/README.md

 - When you want to size elements relative to the viewport's width or height.
 - Useful for creating responsive designs that adapt to different screen sizes.
 - Example: Setting the height of an element to 50% of the viewport height: `.element { height: 50vh; }`

+## CSS Layout

+CSS offers different techniques for creating layouts.
+Some commonly used layout methods include:

+- Positioning: Allows precise positioning of elements using properties like position, `top`, `right`, `bottom`, and `left`.
+- Floats: Allows elements to be positioned side-by-side.
+- Flexbox: Provides a flexible way to arrange elements in a container.
+- Grid: Enables the creation of complex grid-based layouts.

+## Media Queries

+Media queries enable you to apply different styles based on the characteristics of the user's device or browser.
+They are commonly used for creating responsive designs that adapt to different screen sizes.

+## CSS Preprocessors

+CSS preprocessors like Sass and Less extend the functionality of CSS by adding features like variables, functions, and mixins.
+They make CSS code more maintainable and allow for better code organization.